 I’m a visual and kinesthetic learner, doing, is crucial when I’m learning something new.
 I’m sad to say that since we hardly ever did any hands-on learning, science class was the last place I wanted to be.

-As a homeschool mom, I look back on high school science class, and I want to a) kick myself on the behind for napping in class, and b) make it a point to make science fun and relevant for my girls.
+I look back on high school science class, and I want to a) kick myself on the behind for napping in class, and b) make it a point to make science fun and relevant for my students.

-Earlier this year we learned about the electrical conductivity properties of salt water.
+Earlier this year the kids that salt water does conduct electricity.
 Electricity and water are not two things you typically want to pair-up; however adding salt to the mix makes this experiment interesting.

 Before seeing how it all works, let’s learn a little more about electricity and salt water.